Learning symmetry-protected topological order from trapped-ion experiments: Machine Learning with tensorial-kernel SVM

 Crucially, the way in which the machine learns whether two datasets belong to different phases or the same phase is interpretable, meaning that the learning model contains information on local physical observables that is easy to retrieve from its parameters.
 The language in which this information is encoded in the learning model is specified by a local operator basis $\mathcal{B}$.
 Therefore, it is important to pick a minimal basis that captures all the non-trivial correlations.
 The choice of the spin-$1/2$ operator basis is straightforward, and consists of the Pauli matrices: $\mathcal{B} = \{X,Y,Z\}$.
 For the spin-$1$ case, instead, we need to expand the basis of the $\tau$ matrices in Eq.~\eqref{eq:qutrit-paulis} to include their squares: $\mathcal{B} = \{\tau^x, \tau^y, \tau^z, (\tau^x)^2, (\tau^y)^2, (\tau^z)^2\}$.
 In principle, there are other non-trivial single-site matrices that can be included.
 However, as we show below, this minimal basis is enough to determine the correct phase diagram for the spin-$1$ MPS defined by the tensors in Eq.~\eqref{eq:qutrit-mps}.

 Once the operator basis is specified, the first step of our algorithm is the computation of feature vectors $\bm{\phi}$ from the raw MUB samples.
-Their components comprise estimators of all possible monomials of a given rank $r$
+Their components comprise estimators of all possible monomials of a given rank $r$ on a given cluster of $n$ sites

-where $j_1,\dots,j_r$ specify the sites within a predetermined cluster on which the operators act, while $a_1,\dots,a_r$ label the operators in the basis $\mathcal{B}=\{O^a\}$.
-The cluster is a subset of neighboring sites in the lattice and its size $n$ as well as the rank of the monomials are hyper-parameters.
+Here, the multi-index $(a_1,\ldots,a_r; j_1,\ldots,j_r)$ labels the components of the feature vector: the indices $j_1,\ldots,j_r$ specify the sites within the predetermined cluster, while $a_1,\ldots,a_r$ label the operators chosen from the basis $\mathcal{B} = \{O^a\}$ acting on those sites.
+The size $n$ of the cluster as well as the rank $r$ of the monomials, with $r \leq n$, are hyper-parameters.
 To eliminate redundancies, an ordering $j_1 < j_2 < \dots < j_r$ is imposed on the cluster indices, reducing the dimension of the feature vector to

 For example, the components of the feature vector with $r=2$ and $n=3$ for the spin-$1/2$ Pauli basis $\mathcal{B}=\{X,Y,Z\}$ are

 and its dimension $\dim(\bm{\phi})=27$.
 Since no knowledge about the physical model besides the lattice geometry is assumed, it is in general not clear a priori how to choose the rank and cluster size.
 Therefore, we start with the lowest values of $r$ and $n$ and systematically increase them until convergence.